Resources for Faculty and Staff

 Welcome RWU faculty!
 Here you will find a collection of information you can reference as you are advising your students.

 What are the minimum requirements for graduating from RWU?

-All students are required to complete one academic major, the 43 credits of the Core Curriculum (including a 15-credit Core Concentration), earn at least 120 credits, and achieve a minimum 2.0 GPA.
+Students under the 2022-2023 and prior catalog years are required to complete one academic major, the 43 credits of the Core Curriculum (including a 15-credit Core Concentration), earn at least 120 credits, and achieve a minimum 2.0 cumulative GPA.
 (Depending on the major, total credits and GPA may be higher).

 Do students who double major receive two diplomas?

 No, all students receive one diploma listing one major.
 Both majors are listed on a double major's transcript.

 If students double major, do they need a Core Concentration?